yosukekatada/Hopfield_network/README.md

 ## Summary ##
 This Python code is just a simple implementaion of discrete Hopfield Network (http://en.wikipedia.org/wiki/Hopfield_network).
-Discrete Hopfield Network can learn patterns and remember (recover) the patterns when the network feeds those with noises.
+Discrete Hopfield Network can learn/memorize patterns and remember/recover the patterns when the network feeds those with noises.

 ## Example (What the code do) ##
-For example, you input a neat picture like this and make the network to memorize the pattern (My code automatically transform RGB Jpeg into black-white picture).
+For example, you input a neat picture like this and get the network to memorize the pattern (My code automatically transform RGB Jpeg into black-white picture).

 ![IMAGE](train_pics/yosuke.jpg)

-After that, if you put the picture like this into the network.
+After the network memorized it, you put the picture with noise(sunglasses) like this into the network.

 ![IMAGE](test_pics/yosuke_test.jpg)